vincerubinetti/intro-to-svgs/README.md

-## The basics of SVGs, for academics
+## The basics of SVGs, for people in academia